 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, or pancreas problems.
-Tell your doctor if you have gallstones, diabetes, a history of nerve problems, or if you are receiving kidney dialysis.
-Make sure your doctor knows if you drink alcohol on a regular basis.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, pancreas problems, gallstones, diabetes, or a history of nerve problems.

 - This medicine will not keep you from giving HIV to others.
 Always practice safe sex, even if your partner also has HIV.
 Do not share needles or other items that may have blood or body fluids on them.